sftcd/witidtm/README.md

 News-ish things:

+- [New York Times](https://www.nytimes.com/2022/09/24/technology/surveillance-footage-instagram.html) story about an artist playing with instatram photos and surveillence footage (incl. some from Dublin)
+- [Ars story](https://arstechnica.com/information-technology/2022/09/how-3-hours-of-inaction-from-amazon-cost-cryptocurrency-holders-235000/) on how a 3 hour BGP hijack enabled $250k cryptocurrency theft
 - [Ars story](https://arstechnica.com/information-technology/2022/09/artist-finds-private-medical-record-photos-in-popular-ai-training-data-set/) that someone found their medical images in an AI training set
 - an [El Reg report](https://www.theregister.com/2022/09/20/mssb_sec_fine/) on how a respectable company can accidentally leak data
 - a [report](https://foundation.mozilla.org/en/youtube/user-controls/) describing how youtube recommender controls